shadow2022-coder/Hastha_kala/README.md

+# Biggest (H1)Note -- go to the about section to get the apk to test the application

 # Hasta-Kala Shop

 An Android app built for small handcraft business owners in India — specifically for people who are still running their shop on paper registers and a calculator and would like to stop doing that.